DeaglanBartlett/ESR/docs/source/README.rst

 About
 =====

-ExhaustiveSR is a symbolic regression algorithm which efficiently and systematically finds find all possible equations at fixed complexity (defined to be the number of nodes in its tree representation) given a set of basis functions.
+ESR (Exhaustive Symbolic Regression) is a symbolic regression algorithm which efficiently and systematically finds find all possible equations at fixed complexity (defined to be the number of nodes in its tree representation) given a set of basis functions.